joshuagrisham/samsung-galaxybook-extras/README.md

 Subjectively, I do feel like I experienced that the fan volume was quite a bit lower in the "quiet" mode as compared to the other two, but I did not really notice any major difference in the number of completed operations from the stress test.
 Optimized and High Performance seemed almost the same to me.
 I did also notice that there might be some throttling happening when the cores reach near 100C, so maybe that is part of the problem why I could not tell a difference (not sure what is safe to adjust).
 This could also just be a flawed test mechanism, as well!

-## Galaxybook Extras

-The "extras" I have added here will be intended to mimic some of the functionality that the windows Samsung Settings application and service provide for this device.

-Currently I have just created a few simple shell scripts which provide the following functionality:

-- Toggle keyboard brightness level
-- Toggle camera on/off
-- Add hwdb mapping for some unrecognized keyboard events
-- Display notifications on the screen when certain keys are pressed or events occur
-- Add GNOME Custom Keyboard Shortcuts to link these key mappings to the various scripts
+## Installing the other "extras"

+On top of the platform driver, the "extras" I have added here are intended to clean up some problematic keys on the keyboard (by setting up some systemd hwdb rules for this keyboard), as well as provide a notification for the Fn Lock key (currently supports GNOME only).

 Once you have built, installed, and loaded the platform driver then you can also make use of these "extras".
 The various scripts and configuration files can be installed using the [install-extras.sh](./install-extras.sh) script.